Trustworthy-Information-Access/Utility-Focused-LLM-Annotation/README.md

 However, incorporating just 20% human-annotated data enables retrievers trained with utility-focused annotations to match the performance of models trained entirely with human annotations, while adding 100% human annotations further significantly enhances performance on both tasks.
 We hope our work inspires others to design automated annotation solutions using LLMs, especially when human annotations are unavailable.

+# Download dataset
+We utilize in-domain settings ([MSMARCO v1 and TREC-DL](https://microsoft.github.io/msmarco/Datasets)) and out-of-domain settings ([BEIR](https://github.com/beir-cellar/beir)) on both the retrieval and RAG tasks.

 # LLMs Annotations
+We use the hard negative samples provided by [Tevatron](https://www.dropbox.com/scl/fi/pkm1mtgfobae9kuesp7dr/train-tevatron.jsonl?rlkey=2thutc4zkozr9jp4zbbrz5rvi&dl=0).
 The prompts used in our paper are shown in prompts.md.
 All annotated labels can be downloaded in [Huggiface hub](https://huggingface.co/hengranZhang/Utility_focused_annotation).

-# Download dataset
-We use in-domain settings ([MSMARCO v1 and TREC-DL](https://microsoft.github.io/msmarco/Datasets)) and out-of-domain settings ([BEIR](https://github.com/beir-cellar/beir)) on both the retrieval and RAG tasks.

 # Retrievers Training
 We use the RetroMAE as our retriever backbone, which can be downloaded on [RetroMAE Pre-training on MSMARCO Passage](https://github.com/staoxiao/RetroMAE/blob/master/examples/pretrain/README.md)